ahmed1jilali/ANN/thesis/chapter 3/results.md

 `Actual vs predicted throughput on the test set.`

 The plot shows that the predicted throughput *(orange line)* generally follows the trends and patterns of the actual throughput *(blue line)*.
 The model appears capable of capturing the general fluctuations of the mobile network traffic.
-However, it can observed that the model's underestimate the peaks *(high traffic periods)* and overestimate the dips *(low traffic periods)*. `oppertunity for further model refinement/ common in regressin tasks`
+However, it can observed that the model's underestimate the peaks *(high traffic periods)* and overestimate the dips *(low traffic periods)*. `opportunity for further model refinement/ common in regression tasks`

 #### <mark>5.5.2 Scatter plot of actual vs predicted values</mark>